gabriel4649/JMdictDB/README.txt

 Discussion takes place on the edict-jmdict@yahoo.com mailing list (http://groups.yahoo.com/group/edict-jmdict/)

-The software in this package copyrighted by Stuart McGraw,
+The software in this package is copyrighted by
-<smcgraw@frii.com> (except where otherwise noted) and licensed
+Stuart McGraw, <smcg4191x@frxii.com>(remove x's) (except where otherwise noted) and licensed under the GNU General Public License version 2.
-under the GNU General Public License version 2.
 See the file COPYING.txt for details.

 JMdictDB comes with ABSOLUTELY NO WARRANTY.